trentlarson/lives-of-gifts/src/markdown/about.md

 Again, the vision comes first; just keeping it in mind will affect your actions, and communicating it to others will make it even more real.

-In terms of action, each person gives what they want to whomever they want.
-We do not suggest this to anyone for any reason other than for their own benefit.
-We start with small gifts, whatever is easily afforded, and we expand them throughout our lives.
-We don't measure them, except maybe for our own sense of accomplishment.

-Before long, we'll work out how to live whole lives based on gifts.
+In terms of action:

+* Raise awareness of the time and talents that are already being given, from cooking and cleaning to going above-and-beyond with family, friends, and organizations.
+This site has suggestions for ways to record and recognize these.

+* Find where you would gain the most satisfaction and give there, filling the well of your soul.
+We suggest some places to reach out even further if you are still looking for that project that excites you.

+* One of our initial goals is to supply someone's basic needs entirely with gifts, so if you're interested in the mechanics of this large-scale project then look for that project and reach out to us.

 ### Is it even possible? ###

-This isn't just philosophy or fun ideas: communities have lived this way before, and it's only a shift in values and bad examples that have pushed us into a world where we live with high levels of indebtedness and uncertainty.
+This isn't just philosophy or fun ideas: communities have lived this way before, and simple bad social leadership has pushed us into a world where we live with high levels of indebtedness and uncertainty.
 We will refocus.
 We will practice this wherever we live, whether in the most cooperative community or in the staunchest totalitarian or capitalist societies... in any situation, we will increase joy in the world and invest in our future.
-And hearts are the only way to change the world permanently; no outside-in or system-oriented approach can.
+Hearts are the only way to change the world permanently; no outside-in or system-oriented approach can.

-There is a future where we humans live such that our struggles are for achievement, self-mastery, and love... there are no more fear-based reactions, there is no more violence.
-We attain that future along this path.
-It is an essential part of any religious or political or economic approach that leads to a fulfilling life and enlightened society.
-And it works well with whatever are the other great initiatives pushing along this path.
+There is a future where we humans live such that our struggles are for achievement, self-mastery, and love... there are no more fear-based reactions, there is no more violence, even in the face of natural catastrophes.
+This is one ingredient to attaining that future.
+This is an essential part of any religious or political or economic approach that leads to a fulfilling life and enlightened society.
+And it works well with all the other great initiatives pushing along this path.

 So...